Every year Northamptonshire Libraries deliver the Summer Reading Challenge for 4 to 11 year olds.

-Studies have shown that children's reading can 'dip' through the long summer holidays if they don’t have regular access to books and are encouraged to read for pleasure.
-The annual Summer Reading Challenge aims to get children reading for enjoyment and promote the use of the fabulous online resources that their local library provides.
+Studies have shown that children's reading can 'dip' through the school holidays if they don’t have regular access to books and are encouraged to read for pleasure.
+The Winter Mini Challenge aims to get children reading for enjoyment and promote the use of the fabulous online resources that their local library provides.

-The Summer Reading Challenge encourages children to read for pleasure.
+The Winter Mini Challenge encourages children to read for pleasure.
 It combines free access to books with fun activities, that can be completed at home, and a creative online element.
 At the heart of the challenge is children choosing and sharing any books - in any format - that they like.
 Novels, fact books, picture books, graphic novels, joke books, all count.

 These can be borrowed from your local library or from one of the library's

 e-book and e-audiobook providers.
 This year you can also read, or listen to, books that you already have at home.

 Northamptonshire Libraries have two e-book and e-audiobook providers, Borrowbox and Libby, who children can borrow books from.
 More information can be found on our